mrismanaziz/Reforestation/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## Which side of the chicken has more feathers?
+The outside.